Lead Opinion

 A

 With respect to the accounting-related claims, plaintiffs contend that demand is excused because there was a reasonable doubt about the disinterestedness of a majority of the directors: They claim that a majority of the directors face a “substantial likelihood” of personal liability as a result of their failure to exercise sufficient oversight.
-See Rales, 634 A.2d at 934, 936.
+See Rales,

-According to plaintiffs, the complaint alleges that the directors crossed that line by failing to adequately respond to several “red flags“: (1) a $200 million audit difference originating in 1998; (2) a whistleblower‘s complaints that Fannie Mae was improperly manipulating earnings; (3) signs that Fannie Mae management was using improper hedge accounting practices; and (4) sister company Freddie Mac‘s disclosure in 2003 that it had understated profits.
+According to plaintiffs, the complaint alleges that the directors crossed that line by failing to adequately respond to several “red flags”: (1) a $200 million audit difference originating in 1998; (2) a whistleblower’s complaints that Fannie Mae was improperly manipulating earnings; (3) signs that Fannie Mae management was using improper hedge accounting practices; and (4) sister company Freddie Mac’s disclosure in 2003 that it had understated profits.
 Plaintiffs’ Br. at 44-55.
 We disagree that these allegations create a “substantial likelihood” of personal liability for the directors.
 On each claim, the Board or its relevant committee looked into the matter and relied on internal or external accounting experts and officials responsible for those matters.
 As the District Court correctly stated, “plaintiffs’ own allegations demonstrate that the directors actually responded to each of the ‘red flags’ cited by plaintiffs.”
 In re Fed.
-Nat‘l Mortgage Ass‘n Litig., 503 F.Supp.2d at 19 (emphasis omitted).
-Under Delaware law, a Board of Directors is not a Board of Accountants.
-Although the allegations (if true) may show negligence by the Board, they do not meet the very high standards set by Delaware law for director oversight liability.
+Nat’l Mortgage Ass’n Litig.,

 First, plaintiffs claim that the directors ignored a $200 million audit difference originating in 1998.
 Second Am.
-Comp. at ¶¶ 28-30.
+Comp, at ¶¶ 28-30.
 That year, Fannie Mae incurred $440 million of expenses on its mortgage holdings.
-Id. at ¶ 28.
+Id. at ¶28.
 Instead of adjusting its income by $440 million, Fannie Mae adjusted its income by $240 million and deferred the remaining expenses to subsequent years.
 Id. at ¶ 29.
 Deferring the expenses and engaging in other manipulative accounting practices enabled Fannie Mae to meet its performance target and thus increased the company executives’ incentive-based compensation.
 Id. at ¶¶ 31-32.

 Plaintiffs claim that the directors ignored the audit difference.
 But plaintiffs’ own allegations demonstrate that the directors did in fact address the issue.
 Second Am.
-Comp. at ¶ 30.
-The complaint states that the Audit Committee—a standing committee of the Board of Directors—met with KPMG, Fannie Mae‘s outside auditor, to discuss the audit difference.
+Comp, at ¶ 30.
+The complaint states that the Audit Committee — a standing committee of the Board of Directors— met with KPMG, Fannie Mae’s outside auditor, to discuss the audit difference.

 Under Delaware law, directors are insulated from liability when they rely in good faith on the opinions of outside experts who are acting within their expertise.
-See
+See Del.Code Ann. tit.
+8 § 141(e); Brehm v.
+Eisner,

-Second, according to plaintiffs, the directors ignored whistleblower Roger Barnes‘s complaints that Fannie Mae was improperly manipulating earnings.
+Second, according to plaintiffs, the directors ignored whistleblower Roger Barnes’s complaints that Fannie Mae was improрerly manipulating earnings.
 Second Am.
-Comp. at ¶ 98.
+Comp, at ¶ 98.
 Barnes was a mid-level accountant; in 2003, he wrote a detailed memorandum to internal auditors regarding what he considered to be improper accounting practices at Fannie Mae.
 Id. at ¶¶ 98, 362.
-The complaint alleges that the Audit Committee of the Board learned about the memorandum but deliberately dismissed Barnes‘s revelations, letting them lie without further investigation and permitting the accounting violations to continue.
+The complaint alleges that the Audit Committee of the Board learned about the memorandum but deliberately dismissed Barnes’s revelations, letting them lie without further investigation and permitting the accounting violations to continue.

 But again, the complaint shows that the Audit Committee responded.
 Id. at ¶ 365.
-Shortly after learning of the memo, the Audit Committee, company executives, and KPMG convened to review and discuss Barnes‘s allegations.
-Id.; OFHEO Final Report, Joint Appendix (“J.A.“) 714.
-At this meeting, the Audit Committee “expressed satisfaction with thе results of the review” and commended company officers for working quickly to address the concerns.
+Shortly after learning of the memo, the Audit Committee, company executives, and KPMG convened to review and discuss Barnes’s allegations.
+Id.; OFHEO Final Report, Joint Appendix (“J.A.”)
+714. At this meeting, the Audit Committee “expressed satisfaction with the results of the review” and commended company officers for working quickly to address the concerns.
 Second Am.
-Comp. at ¶ 366 (internal quotation marks omitted).
+Comp, at ¶ 366 (internal quotation marks omitted).

-Fourth, plaintiffs assert that the directors failed to sufficiently react after Fannie Mae‘s sister organization Freddie Mac disclosed in 2003 that it had “understated profits” in an effort to “smooth earnings and maintain its image on Wall Street as a steady performer.”
+Fourth, plaintiffs assert that the directors failed to sufficiently react after Fannie Mae’s sister organization Freddie Mac disclosed in 2003 that it had “understated profits” in an effort to “smooth earnings and maintain its image on Wall Street as a steady performer.”
 Second Am.
-Comp. at ¶ 343.
+Comp, at ¶ 343.
 Plaintiffs allege that

 In sum, the complaint fails to establish a substantial likelihood of personal liability for the outside directors on the accounting-related claims.
-Therefore, under Delaware law, the accounting-related allegations do not create a reasonable doubt about the disinterestedness of the Board to consider a demand with respect to those claims.5
+Therefore, under Delaware law, the accounting-related allegations do not create a reasonable doubt about the disinterestedness of the Board to consider a demand with respect to those claims.

 B